User Experience Drives Success – A BuyersGap Analysis

-No. I feel like although the testimonials seem to calm my fears of converting to a new phone system, I feel like the people at Loquantur are going to be high pressure and I don’t like that.
+No. Although the testimonials seem to calm my fears of converting to a new phone system, I feel like the people at Loquantur are going to be high-pressure, and I don’t like that.

 “User experience is extremely important to us.
 Finding out that our website represented high-pressure sales helped us refocus our efforts.”
 John says.
 “We also eliminated a lot of the action to allow our users to focus on the content.”